 You can connect with Sarah

-Announcer: 00:30 Welcome to the Third Paddle Podcast.
+Announcer: 00:30 Welcome to the podcast.
 Recorded at the Vandal Lounge in beautiful southeast Portland, Oregon.
 Why the third paddle?
 Because even the most badass entrepreneurs get stuck up in business shit creek.
 Management consultant Jennifer McFarland is your third paddle helping you get unstuck.

 Sarah: 00:49 [inaudible 00:00:49] is the first part of this novel that I’ve been working on.
 And she’s this amazing character that came to me.
 And she’s just one of those people that you’re like, “Man, I need to figure out what she’s about and where she’s going.”
 ‘Cause that’s kind of my writing process.
 It’s very ethereal.
 Like I sit down.
 And I hear a story, and I write the story.
 And so she’s magic.
 But she doesn’t know that she’s magic in the beginning.
 And so it’s about … The whole story is about how she handles the power that comes with magic, how she interacts with the world as kind of a different person, because magic people tend to be different.
 And she has a lot of ethical dilemmas, but she doesn’t really know if they’re her ethical dilemmas because she has always been led to believe that power innately will turn you bad.